December. A month filled with holiday parties, festivities, and chill nights on the couch with wine when you needed a break from all of that.

-I started noticing four major areas of disruption happening to me even after just one glass of wine.
-These things would continue to affect me well into the next day, time and time again.
-Definitely not the best when you are your main motivation for success and getting work done throughout the day.
+I started noticing disruptions in four major areas happening to me even after just one glass of wine.
+These things would really take a toll on me into the next day, time and time again.

 You might be thinking that a dry month sounds like a full month of no fun.
 How do you go out with friends when everyone is drinking and sit there sober?
 It might be easier than you think when you realize it’s a cheaper tab!

 Cost aside, I ask you to try it if not for the physical changes, but for the mindset shift that comes from redefining what “fun” means to you.
 There was one time during the month when I thought “a drink would be really nice right now“, but even in that moment, the motivation to do this for my mind and body outweighed the relaxation halo of a drink.

 For me, these four areas are disrupted when I drink, and where I saw immediate differences and improvements during my dry January.

 If you know me, you know that I will say no to anything that has the potential to interfere with my sleep.
 I thought I used to be a night owl, but it’s safe to say I am not.
 Sleep for me is one of those things I’m just not willing to compromise on.
 Some people can function great with 3 hours, and I am amazed by them!